Jeremy Bleich: Boston Red Sox

 On December 18, 2018, Bleich signed a minor league deal with the Philadelphia Phillies organization.
 He pitched in spring training for the Phillies, and was released on March 21, 2019.

 On April 17, 2019, Bleich signed a minor league deal with the Boston Red Sox organization.
 He pitched in the 2019 season with the Triple-A Pawtucket Red Sox, with whom he was 2–2 with a 5.59 ERA, and the Low–A Lowell Spinners, with whom in nine relief appearances he was 1–0 with an 0.71 ERA and 16 strikeouts in 12 2/3 innings.

 Minnesota Twins

 Bleich was traded to the Minnesota Twins on July 25, 2019, in exchange for cash considerations.
 Pitching for the Triple–A Rochester Red Wings in 2019, he was 1–1 with a 5.40 ERA and 17 strikeouts in 13 1/3 innings.
 Bleich elected free agency following the season on November 4.

 Post-playing career

+Pittsburgh Pirates

-Since 2020, Bleich has been a hybrid advance scout and analytics whiz for the Pittsburgh Pirates.
-He has worked on the positioning and shifting of the defense, in part by combining tendencies gleaned from advance scouting and from the available statistics.
+Beginning in 2020, Bleich served as a hybrid advance scout and analytics whiz for the Pittsburgh Pirates.
+He worked on the positioning and shifting of the defense, in part by combining tendencies gleaned from advance scouting and from the available statistics.

+Arizona Diamondbacks

+On December 9, 2025, it was announced that Bleich had departed the Pirates organization to join tbr Arizona Diamondbacks as an assistant general manager.